Barbara Whittingham-Jones: Life

 Whittingham-Jones was the daughter of the Revd Edward Evan Whittingham-Jones and Edith Muriel, the daughter of Walter Robert Taylor, a paint manufacturer of Liverpool and London.
 As a teenager, she stayed with a French family at the Château du Grésil near Rouen, then at Heidelberg ("The Adopted Son", Blackwood's Magazine, January 1951).
 She was educated at Huyton College and Newnham College, Cambridge, and studied for the Bar at Gray's Inn.
 She was called to the Bar on 17 June 1931, but abandoned the law for politics.

 In the mid-1930s, she supported Randolph Churchill's unsuccessful efforts to stand as an Independent Conservative parliamentary candidate in Liverpool constituencies (contesting the 1935 Liverpool Wavertree by-election, and in the 1935 general election for the Liverpool West Toxteth constituency).
 In 1936 she wrote a series of pamphlets criticising the sectarianism of the Liverpool Conservatives under its 'boss' Sir Thomas White, which she described as a 'tripod of religious bigotry, class jealousy and caucus formation'.

 In 1936 she stood unsuccessfully as a Conservative City Councillor in Croxteth.
-At the end of the decade she established the Progressive Democratic Union in Liverpool, and as its chair, she criticised Britain's 'nerveless foreign policy' in July 1939, calling for Winston Churchill to be Prime Minister.
+At the end of the decade she established the Progressive Democratic Union in Liverpool, and as its chair, she criticised Britain's 'nerveless foreign policy' in July 1939, calling for Winston Churchill to be prime minister.

 In 1940 Whittingham-Jones married Henry Rolf Oppenheim (1902–87).
 Their child, art expert Selby Whittingham, was born in Malaya in 1941.
 Their and his escape from Singapore in February 1942 is related in her husband's diary (typescript at Cambridge University Library).
 In the aftermath of the war, her 1946 article 'Malaya Betrayed' caused a sensation in Malaya.
 In September 1947 she was the first British correspondent to visit the Patani district.
-She carried out an effective propaganda campaign supporting Tengku Mahmud Mahyiddeen and the claims of Malay Muslims of Patani.
+She carried out an effective propaganda campaign supporting Tengku Mahmood Mahyideen and the claims of Malay Muslims of Patani.
 She reported on the lead-up to Indonesian independence for The Observer and Far Eastern Review, whose parliamentary correspondent she became.
 She was a member of the Royal Asiatic Society.